sethumadh/sethumadh/README.md

 <h1 align='center'>
-  Hi there 👋 I'm Sethumadhavan Kochukrishnan 👨‍💻
+  Hi there!
+I'm Sethumadhavan Kochukrishnan 👨‍💻
 </h1>

 - 🔭 A Fullstack Software engineer with a passion for building user interfaces from Brisbane Australia.